saeed77/Security_key_pad_5/README.md

-### A robust and configurable security keypad system build around ATmega 32 microcontroller , with all hardware design meticulously crafted in Altium designer . ideal for custom embedded access control solutions .
+### A robust and configurable security keypad system build around ATmega 32 microcontroller , with all hardware design meticulously crafted in Proteus . ideal for custom embedded access control solutions .